-We broadcast a new Sunday service every week at 11am, which you can watch below or on our YouTube channel.
+We broadcast a new Sunday service every week, which you can watch below or on our YouTube channel. can download a sermon listening sheet above if you find it helpful.
 We’ve also included some questions for reflection and additional Bible readings for this week’s service below.

 Questions for Reflection

-- What do you most need to remember from this message in the coming week?
+5. What do you most need to remember from this psalm in the week to come?

-See our growing collection of children’s resources on our Junior Church page.
+See our collection of children’s resources on our Junior Church page.

 Read the Bible Through the Week